sql-machine-learning/gomaxcompute/README.md

 ## Contributions

-Thanks to Ruohang Feng, who wrote a Go SDK for MaxCompute when he worked in Alibaba, for his warm help that enabled this project.
-This project is a simplified version of Ruohang's code as we removed the SDK part and kept the `database/sql`-driver part.
+Our respect and thanks to Ruohang Feng, who wrote a Go SDK for MaxCompute when he worked in Alibaba, for his warm help that enabled this project.